joshuadarecullen/pytorch_kfold_class/README.md

 adv_main.py contains plotting and is the most complete showing of the kfold and fairness metric analysis.

-adapted from Zhang et al 2018 paper, 'Mitigating unwanted bias with hadversarial networks'
+Adapted from Zhang et al 2018 paper, 'Mitigating unwanted bias with hadversarial networks'

 Packages:
 Python 3.8